steventeerenstra/analysis_and_data_management/README.md

 # data
 data management

-Programs to facilated data management
+Programs to facilitate data and analysis management